ScalaConsultants/reactive-rabbit/README.md

 Caveats
 ----
  * `QueueSubscription` will cancel underyling consumer when demand goes to zero.
-This may cause queue with `autoDelete` flag to be removed by the broker.
+This will cause queue with `auto-delete` attribute to get deleted by the broker.
 Solution to this problem is not ready yet.
+Exclusive queues are not affected beucase their life cycle is bounded to connection.